hlship/threaded-conversation/README.md

 ```

 The above is an example from one of the tests, `($ reveals alliance)` is a trait on certain quips;
-a full implementation in a complete game might use `(player can see *)` to ensure that Thurg is present
+a full implementation in a complete game might add a `(player can see *)` guard to ensure that Thurg is present
 when the beans are spilled.

 ## Immediately Following